Skip to main content

 Furthermore, it promotes the synthesis of vascular endothelial growth factor (VEGF), a key regulator of angiogenesis.
 Increased VEGF leads to improved blood supply to the follicle, ensuring adequate nutrient and oxygen delivery, which is essential for robust hair growth.

 Thymosin Beta-4 (TB-500) exerts its effects primarily through its interaction with actin, a ubiquitous cytoskeletal protein.
-By sequestering G-actin, TB-500 promotes cell migration and differentiation, processes critical for and regeneration.
+By sequestering G-actin, TB-500 promotes cell migration and differentiation, processes critical for tissue repair and regeneration.
 In the context of hair follicles, this action can facilitate the movement of stem cells to sites of injury or dormancy, thereby reactivating quiescent follicles.

 TB-500 also possesses significant anti-inflammatory properties, reducing the localized inflammatory responses that often contribute to hair loss conditions like alopecia.
 Its ability to modulate inflammatory cytokines and promote a healing environment directly supports follicular health.